-Sicom is receiving many requests about the upcoming EU Radio Equipment Directive 2014/53/EU: here is a summary in response to the most common requests about the application of the RED.
+Sicom is receiving many requests about the EU Radio Equipment Directive 2014/53/EU: here is a summary in response to the most common requests about the application of the RED.

 The directive covers any electrical or electronic equipment which intentionally emits and/or receives radio waves in order to:

 - determine several characteristics of an object, for example its position and velocity (radio determination).

 Compared to the Directive R&TTE 1999/5/EC, the RED introduces some changes and it now includes sound and TV receive-only equipment, and equipment operating below 9 kHz.

 Conversely, the directive does not cover telecom terminal equipment, radio equipment used by radio amateurs (unless it is made available on the market), marine and airborne equipment (Annex I, RED 2014/53/EU).

 When the application of the RED is required